National Competitiveness Council (Philippines): Resiliency

-It refers to the capacity of a locality to facilitate businesses and industries to create jobs, raise productivity, and increase the incomes of citizens over time despite of the shocks and stresses it encounters.
-This implies that the role of local governments is critical in ensuring a competitive environment to make businesses sustain their profits, create jobs, and increase the productivity of its people.
-In order for localities to be able to do this, it must be resilient in its infrastructure, governance, social and environmental systems.
+It refers to the capacity of a locality to facilitate businesses and industries to create jobs, raise productivity, and increase the incomes of citizens over time despite the shocks and stresses it encounters.
+This implies that the role of local government is critical in ensuring a competitive environment to make businesses sustain their profits, create jobs, and increase the productivity of its people.
+In order for a locality to be able to do this, it must be resilient in its infrastructure, governance, social and environmental systems.